Community

 , although the old group will still be supported.
 When migrating tov1

-, be sure to update your RBAC rules to accomodate this new group. - An invalid CRD resource will now display an error message when you try to apply it with
+, be sure to update your RBAC rules to accommodate this new group. - An invalid CRD resource will now display an error message when you try to apply it with

 kubectl